Galliprant® (grapiprant tablets)

 - Suitable for canine patients as young as 9 months of age and allows most dogs to be dosed with a whole or half tablet

-In co-promotion with Elanco Animal Health, a division of Eli Lilly and Company.
+In co-promotion with Elanco Animal Health.

 IMPORTANT SAFETY INFORMATION